deepwater-hooligans/docs/README.md

 ## Jump freight
 Our corporation `Sock Workers` accepts courier contracts.

-Contracts are generally one at least once daily.
+Contracts are generally run at least once daily.

 The reward rate between Jita and Mantenault is 500 ISK/m3.